badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 }
 {% endhighlight %}

 The last change is to our `DrawController`.
-It needs to use the changed LineDrawCommand, and keep state about previous segments as the user continues moving the finger.
+It needs to use the changed LineDrawCommand, and retain the state of previous segments as the user continues moving her finger.

 {% highlight swift %}
 // In DrawController.swift